-There is a gentleman's room and a children's room as well.
-As the docent pointed out, men and children tend to wear out their clothing and not be as sentimental about it, so it doesn't get saved nearly as often as ladies clothing.
+There is a gentleman's room and a The gentleman's room therefore consists children's room as well.
+As the docent mostly of militaria and has examples of pointed out, men and children tend to uniforms from most of the 20th Century wear out their clothing and not be as wars as well as the Civil War.
+They also sentimental about it, so it doesn't get have some recreations of Revolutionary